o2r-project/erc-checker/README.md

 Further parameters (in order):
   - `saveFilesOutputPath: String` : third path for file output; necessary if either parameter `saveDiffHTML` or `saveMetadataJSON` is set, otherwise ignored
-  - `saveDiffHTML: Boolean` : save diffHTML.html file to output directory
+  - `saveDiffHTML: Boolean` : save diffHTML file to output directory
+  - `outFileName: String` : choose a custom name for diffHTML (default is "diffHTML.html")
   - `saveMetadataJSON: Boolean` : save metadata.json to output directory
   - `createParentDirectories: Boolean` : create parent directories for output (if false and directories of path not yet created, output will not be created)
   - `quiet: Boolean` : silence loggers